chaostoolkit/chaostoolkit-documentation/sources/deployment/aws/task.md

 # Run Chaos Toolkit as a Task

-AWS offers a range of services suitable to run a Chaos Toolkit experiment.
+AWS offers a range of services suitable to run a Chaos Toolkit experiments.
-Here we will explore how [AWS ECS Tasks][ecstask].
+Here we will explore [AWS ECS Tasks][ecstask] to achieve this.

 [ecstask]: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html